Anne Murray: Philanthropy and support for causes

-Murray kept close ties with her hometown, Springhill, Nova Scotia, located about an hour east of Moncton, New Brunswick, and 1.5 hours north of Halifax, Nova Scotia.
+Murray kept close ties with her hometown, Springhill, Nova Scotia, located about an hour east of Moncton, New Brunswick, and two hours north of Halifax, Nova Scotia.
 The Anne Murray Centre, located in Springhill, opened on July 28, 1989, and houses a collection of memorabilia from both her personal life and professional career in a series of displays.
 A registered Canadian charity, the centre aims to foster tourism in the area and promote awareness of the music of Nova Scotia and Canada.
 All the revenue generated from its operation is used to provide employment for local people and for its ongoing maintenance.

 Murray was involved in the construction of the Dr. Carson and Marion Murray Community Centre in Springhill, Nova Scotia.
 She served as the honorary chair of the fundraising campaign to replace the town arena that collapsed after a peewee hockey game in 2002.
 Named for her parents, the Dr. Carson and Marion Murray Community Centre sports an NHL-size ice sheet with seating for 800 people, a walking track, multi-purpose room, community room with seating for up to 300, and a gym.
 The Dr. Carson and Marion Murray Community Centre has become an integral part of the Springhill community since opening on September 15, 2004.

 Murray was involved in a variety of charitable organizations.
 In addition to being the Honorary National Chairperson of the Canadian Save The Children Fund, she served as a spokeswoman for many charities throughout her career – most recently Colon Cancer Canada.
 On May 20, 2009, Colon Cancer Canada launched the inaugural Anne Murray Charity Golf Classic.
 Over C$150,000 was raised through the event.

-On February 12, 2010, Murray was one of the eight Canadians who carried the Olympic flag during the opening ceremonies of the XXI Olympic Winter Games in Vancouver.
+On February 12, 2010, Murray was one of the eight Canadians who carried the Olympic flag during the opening ceremony of the XXI Olympic Winter Games in Vancouver.

 Murray was a public supporter of Canadian environmentalist and geneticist David Suzuki's Nature Challenge.

-Hobbies
+Golf

 A longtime golf enthusiast, Murray made history in October 2003 at the Turning Stone Resort & Casino in Verona, New York, by becoming the first woman to score a hole in one on the 108-yard, par 3, 17th hole at the Kaluhyat Golf Club.
 On May 11, 2007, Golf For Women magazine named Murray the world's best female celebrity golfer, noting her 11 handicap.

 Discography

-Since 1968, Murray has released 32 studio albums and 15 compilation albums.
+Since 1968, Murray has released 33 studio albums and 15 compilation albums.